-Course title & Code Credits Credit course distributio on of the Eligibility criteria Pre- requisite of the course(if any) Lecture Tutorial Practical/ Practice Children with Disabilities 4 2 0 2 XII Pass Appeared in DSC HH 307
+Course title & Credits Credit distribution of the course Eligibility criteria Pre- requisite Code Lecture Tutorial Practical/ Practice of the course(if any) Children with Disabilities 4 2 0 2 XII Pass Appeared in DSC HH 307

 - To understand the varied perspectives on disability. - To know major types of disabilities, the causes, prevention, characteristics of the disabilities and barriers which persons with disability face. - To understand importance of early identification and early intervention, and inclusion.